JoshuaJFHolloway/Drover/README.md

 6. I was also very aware of the fact that the images changed pattern often.
 It meant that there wasn't one consistent placement of the image used to advertise the cars.
 Which meant that I ended up sometimes having pictures of the cars which were internal or of the rear when they should be the front.
-This happened rarely with the pictures but it is still something thats important to fix.
+This happened rarely with the pictures but it is still something that's important to fix.

 ## Screenshots of use!